50 Amazing And Latest Basque Baby Names For Girls And Boys

 43. Maialen

-Maialen is the Basque version of Magdalene and referenced to May Magdalene.
+Maialen is the Basque version of Magdalene and is referenced to Mary Magdalene.
 There is something classy and exotic about this name, which will appeal to many readers.

 44. Naiara

-This melodic Arabic name is originally the name of a Spanish city of Najera.
-In the 12th century, an apparition of Virgin Mary was reported to be seen in the nearby cave.
+This melodic Arabic name is originally the name of the Spanish city of Najera.
+In the 12th century, an apparition of the Virgin Mary was reported to be seen in the nearby cave.
 You can use its alternate spelling Nayara as well.

 45. Nekane